RJ Barrett NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- The Cavaliers were ranked No. 1 in the league defensively last year, allowing 106.9 points per game.
+- Defensively, the Cavaliers allowed 106.9 points per game last year, best in the NBA.

-- In terms of rebounds, the Cavaliers were second in the league last year, allowing 41.2 per contest.
+- The Cavaliers allowed 41.2 rebounds on average last year, second in the NBA.

-- The Cavaliers gave up 23 assists per game last year (best in the league).
+- Looking at assists, the Cavaliers were ranked No. 1 in the NBA defensively last season, allowing 23 per contest.

-- On defense, the Cavaliers allowed 11.3 made three-pointers per game last year, second in the league.
+- The Cavaliers allowed 11.3 made 3-pointers per game last year, second in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!